-Key Findings as of November 2009 APS -
+Key Findings as of February 2011 APS -

-• English/Language Arts and Mathematics curriculum is being fully implemented in all classrooms. - 10/11 SY; 11/12 SY • Our intensive English Language Arts intervention program is fully implemented 10/11 SY; 11/12 SY • Our Math boost program is implemented 4 days a week. - 10/11 SY; 11/12 SY • Our instructional minutes for English/Language Arts, Mathematics and Intervention programs are meeting the recommended daily minutes. - 10/11 SY; 11/12 SY • All of our teachers have been trained in SB 472 English/Language Arts and Mathematics. - 10/11 SY; 11/12 SY • We are formally collaborating regularly every six to eight weeks to review assessment data, determine student progress and modify instruction. - 10/11 SY; 11/12 SY • We have access to content experts for English/Language Arts and Mathematics 10/11 SY; 11/12 SY • We do use a formalized collaboration model with agendas, minutes and summaries. • - 10/11 SY; 11/12 SY • We do have a grade-level pacing schedule in place for English/Language Arts or Mathematics. - 10/11 SY; 11/12 SY • Principal has attended AB75 principal's training • - 10/11 SY - : 11/12 SY = 10/11 01 = .
-17/2 01
+- English/Language Arts and Mathematics curriculum is being fully implemented in all classrooms. - 10/11 SY Fully implemented 11/12 SY - Our intensive English Language Arts intervention program is fully implemented. - 10/11 SY Fully implemented; 11/12 SY - Our Math boost program is implemented 4 days a week. - 10/11 SY Fully Implemented; 11/12 SY - Our instructional minutes for English/Language Arts, Mathematics and Intervention programs are meeting the recommended daily minutes. - 10/11 SY Fully Implemented; 11/12 SY - All of our teachers have been trained in SB 472 English/Language Arts and Mathematics.
+Met in Mathematics, Teachers have attended 3 of the 5 days required. - 10/11 SY Substantially Met; 11/12 SY - We are formally collaborating regularly every six to eight weeks to review assessment data, determine student progress and modify instruction. - 10/11 SY Substantially Met; 11/12 SY - We have access to content experts for English/Language Arts and Mathematics. - 10/11 SY Not Met We do not have coaches and content experts for ELA and Math; 11/12 SY - We do use a formalized collaboration model with agendas, minutes and summaries. - 10/11 SY Partially Met We do not use a formalized collaboration model with agendas, minutes, and summaries; 11/12 SY - We do have a grade-level pacing schedule in place for English/Language Arts and Mathematics. - 10/11 SY Fully Met; 11/12 SY - Principal has attended AB75 principal's training - 10/11 SY Fully Implemented; 11/12 SY